shrine-maiden-heavy-industries/torii-hdl/docs/language/index.md

 ```

 Because all branches of a decision tree affect the generated circuit, all of the Python code inside Torii control structures is always evaluated in the order in which it appears in the program.
-This can be observed through Python code with side effects, such as {func}`print`:
+This can be observed through Python code with side effects, such as {py:func}`print`:

 ```{eval-rst}
 .. testcode::